To All Our Lovely Clients,

 - Remote Consulting: We can also offer a consultation with a vet by telephone or via our webchat and video portal, PetsApp.
-We can often avoid the need for you to bring your pet to the surgery and, during this pandemic, we are permitted to prescribe medicines and treatment remotely.
+We can often avoid the need for you to bring your pet to the surgery.

 - Healthy Pets Club: now with Free Product Delivery.

 If you need to come to the surgery:

-- To reduce the numbers of people waiting at the surgery, and therefore the spread of infection, please give us a call, check in on RedyPing, or send us a PetsApp message when you have arrived outside the surgery, and we will let you know as soon as the vet or nurse is available to see you.
+- To reduce the numbers of people waiting at the surgery, and therefore the spread of infection, please give us a call, self check-in on ReadyPing, or send us a PetsApp message when you have arrived outside the surgery, and we will let you know as soon as the vet or nurse is available to see you.

 - We will ask you to remain in your car while the vet or nurse brings your pet into the building and examines them.
 Cats and rabbits should be in a secure, clean basket and dogs on a lead that can easily be removed.
 The vet will then communicate with you by phone or video call.
 Please be sure to have a working phone with you.